awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 ## Update the Source Code<a name="dotnet-core-tutorial-update"></a>

 Update the default application to use ASP\.NET and IIS\.
-ASP\.NET is the website framework for \.NET\.
-IIS is the web server that runs the application on the EC2 instances in your Elastic Beanstalk environment\.
++ ASP\.NET is the website framework for \.NET\.
++ IIS is the web server that runs the application on the Amazon EC2 instances in your Elastic Beanstalk environment\.

-**Note**
-The source code is available here: [dotnet\-core\-tutorial\-source\.zip](samples/dotnet-core-tutorial-source.zip)
+The source code examples to follow are available here: [dotnet\-core\-tutorial\-source\.zip](samples/dotnet-core-tutorial-source.zip)

 **To add ASP\.NET and IIS support to your code**

-1. Update `Program.cs` to run a web host builder\.
+1. Copy `Program.cs` to your application directory to run as a web host builder\.
 **Example c:\\users\\username\\dotnet\-core\-tutorial\\Program\.cs**

    ```